kektinta/kektinta.github.io/_posts/2014-10-10-first-post.md

 ---

 I got problem to push to different github accounts: Let's see if it works.
+Here is a test from Nano within the terminal. yes's jour